ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Default Values {#default-values}

-The Group manager refers to the same default values defined in {{Section 5.2 of I-D.ietf-ace-oscore-gm-admin}}.
+The Group Manager refers to the same default values defined in {{Section 5.2 of I-D.ietf-ace-oscore-gm-admin}}.

 # Interactions with the Group Manager # {#interactions}

 The same as defined in {{Section 6 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.

-* The Content-Format in messages containing a payload is set to application/coral+cbor, which is registered in {{Section 7.2 of I-D.ietf-core-coral}}.
+* The Content-Format in messages containing a payload is set to "application/coral+cbor", which is registered in {{Section 7.2 of I-D.ietf-core-coral}}.

 * The parameters 'sign_params', 'ecdh_params', 'app_groups', and 'group_policies' are referred to as "structured parameters".